zhus-dika/togyz-qumalaq-agent/README.md

 # togyz-qumalaq-agent

-Source Python code for the paper *Applications of the Reinforcement Learning Technique Self-Play for Competitive Environments in Kazakh National Games*
+Source Python code for the paper *Applying Self-Play Reinforcement Learning to Kazakh National Board Games: A Case Study on Togyzkumalak*

 **Author**: Dinara Zhussupova